 It is proposed to use existing cash resources to initially fund planned capital expenditure in order to delay the additional cost to the General Fund until income streams are realised.
-Under this strategy new borrowing is not anticipated, based on the 2016/17 quarter two position, until 2017/18 when up to £20 million could be needed to maintain sufficient cash resource.
+Under this strategy new borrowing is not anticipated, based on the 2016/17 quarter 3 position, until 2017/18 when over £15 million could be needed to maintain sufficient cash resource.